Skip to content

 • Subject

 Each of these vocabularies has its own set of fields allowing repositories to further describe them.
-The Repository Item Content Type has fields that can reference terms in these vocabularies.
+The Repository Item content type has fields that can reference terms in these vocabularies.
 See 'Entity Reference fields' in the 'Field Types' section below.

 The vocabularies provided by default are a starting point, and a repository administrator can create whatever vocabularies are desired.